frankcolaco/FunctionalProgramming/README.md

     - using stream is declarative programming or functional programming.

 Most used Functional Interfaces:
+Below are the predefined functional interfaces which are included in java.util package:

     - Predicate
     - Consumer
     - Function
     - Supplier
+    - UnaryOperator
+    - BinaryOperator
+    - BiPredicate
+    - BiConsumer
+    - BiFunction

+Predicate:
+    - has a method test which returns boolean

+Consumer:
+    - it has method accept and returns nothing

+Supplier:
+    - it has method get and returns something